Category:

 • Learning from imperfect data: If the AI was trained on contracts with mistakes, it could repeat them.

-To mitigate risks, always pair AI-generated content with human review, keep your data secure, and choose platforms built for the legal industry.
+To mitigate risks, always pair AI-generated content with human review and choose platforms built for the legal industry.
 This approach lets you enjoy the speed and efficiency of AI without compromising trust or compliance.

 Best Practices for Using Generative AI for Contracts